Flipping Houses For Beginners

-I’m sure you have watched house flipping shows and fantasized about having a dream business like this and making a nice tidy profit.
+I’m sure you have watched house Flipping Shows and fantasized about having a dream business like this and making a nice tidy potential profit.

 Let’s start with a $100,000 budget.

-You make a handsome profitable 54% return on investment, say in two “glorious” weeks off your purchase price with a quick sale?
+You can make a handsome profitable 54% ROI (return on investment), say in two “glorious” weeks off your purchase price with a quick sale?

-It means everything is scripted with a movie director, actors, and well, even the handyman is a paid talent.
+The Flipping Shows have a movie director, actors, and even the handyperson as a paid talent.

-Reality T.V. for House Flipping is NOT real.
-Truth.
+Reality TV for House Flipping is NOT real.

 Who Are The Real House Flippers?

-They are willing to buy the ugliest property on the street.
+Most of all, investors will buy the ugliest distressed property on the street.